 When you are trading with RSI, the situation you want to look for in a potential buying opportunity is a pullback down to support when the market is in an uptrend.
-And another situation you want to look for, especially when you want to sell, is a rally to resistance when the market is in the down trend.
+And another situation you want to look for, especially when you want to sell, is a rally to resistance when the market is in the downtrend.

 Markets are known to stay overbought and oversold for a prolonged period of time specifically if it’s in a strong trending move.
-So we don’t look for sells in and up-trending market and we don’t look to buy in down-trending markets.
+So we don’t look for sells in an up-trending market and we don’t look to buy in down-trending markets.

 RSI has the habit of continuing to get more and more and more overbought or more and more and more oversold.
 So the signal that you’re looking for is not when it drops into oversold or moves into overbought, but rather when it comes out after having been in there.
-So if RSI drops below 30 what you’re waiting for for your buy signal is for it to close above 30, that’s your signal to go long.
+So if the DAX RSI drops below 30 what you’re waiting for your buy signal is for it to close above 30, that’s your signal to go long.
 Or after it’s been above 70 when it drops below 70 and closes below 70, that’s your signal to go short.

-On occasions you will get a false signal, which will stop you out.
+On occasions, you will get a false signal, which will stop you out.
 So let’s say for example the market is trending down and you get a signal to buy the market.
-You enter the trade and place a protective stop loss as normal, because the RSI indicator is giving you the confirmation you need.
-But on this occasion the price makes a lower low, and your trade loses.
+You enter the trade and place a protective stop-loss as normal because the RSI indicator is giving you the confirmation you need.
+But on this occasion, the price makes a lower low, and your trade loses.
 It happens.
-However in this example, assume that the oscillator does not form a lower low.
-In these cases you have positive divergence.
+However, in this example, assume that the oscillator does not form a lower low.
+In these cases, you have positive divergence.
 Price makes a lower low but the oscillator makes a higher low.

 This is a strong bullish signal, especially when combined with being at an area of support.
 Therefore, this is a new opportunity to go long again.

 The reverse is also true.
 You may get a sell signal where the market has rallied to resistance and the RSI indicator is above 70.
 The price may be ready to go below 70 so you enter to the trade to go short.
 But instead, the market continues to rally higher and you get stopped out.
-However RSI has not created a higher high the same way.
+However, the DAX RSI has not created a higher high the same way.
 So if price is making a higher high, but the RSI indicator is making a lower higher, this is negative divergence.
 When you combine this with an area of resistance, it is a very strong bearish signal.
 This is new selling opportunity.

 The RSI indicator can work on any time frame and can work on any market.
 But as with any other technical indicator, the RSI works better on the longer time frames.
 You will receive more accurate signals on the daily chart than a lower time frame, but the signals may be less frequent.
 On the other hand you will receive more signals on a 30 minute chart than a daily chart, but they may be less accurate.
 So it’s up to you to find a balance to achieve the right number of solid opportunities and the right degree of accuracy of the signals.

-When bringing up an RSI on a chart you will choose the number of periods.
+When bringing up a DAX RSI on a chart you will choose the number of periods.
 The most common settings for the RSI indicator will be to choose a period of 14.
 Most charting platforms will have a RSI as standard for free and will use 14 periods by default.
 Most traders do not change the default settings of 14 periods.
 You can also change the overbought and oversold levels of 70 and 30.
 I personally DO change these depending on the trend of the market.
 If we are ranging then I stick to 70 and 30.
 When we are trending up I use 80 and 40.
 If we are trending down I use 60 and 20.
 I decide my trend based on the daily chart or the H4 chart.
 I most often trade RSI on the 30 minute chart and the 15 minute chart.
 But this is my own personal preference.

-Depending on the market and depending on your trading style, you may wish to change the RSI indicator periods.
+Depending on the market and depending on your trading style, you may wish to change the DAX RSI indicator periods.
 The higher the number of periods you choose, the less frequently you will receive a signal (but the more accurate the signal will be) and the lower number of periods you choose, the more frequently you will receive a signal but the less accurate the signal will be.
 You have many options for the number of periods, but other RSI periods would be 9, 13, 21, 25 and 34.